LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

-.. _contributing_to_PyTUPS:
+.. _contributing_to_pyleotups:

 #########################
-Contributing to PyTUPS
+Contributing to PyleoTUPS
 #########################

 GitHub, GitHub, GitHub
 =======================
-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome, and take place through `GitHub <https://github.com/LinkedEarth/PyTUPS/issues>`_
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome, and take place through `GitHub <https://github.com/LinkedEarth/PyleoTUPS/issues>`_

-There are several levels of contributions to an open development software package like PyTUPS, including:
+There are several levels of contributions to an open development software package like PyleoTUPS, including:

 #.
 Reporting Bugs
 #.
 Updating the documentation